-After the rise of a third political party, the New Founding Fathers of America, an experiment is conducted, no laws for 12 hours on Staten Island.
-No one must stay during the experiment yet there is $5,000 for anyone who does.
+America's third political party, the New Founding Fathers of America, comes to power and conducts an experiment: no laws for 12 hours on Staten Island.
+No one has to stay on the island, but $5,000 is given to anyone who does.

-It's been seventeen years since Leo Barnes (Frank Grillo) stopped himself from a regrettable act of revenge on Purge Night.
+It's been two years since Leo Barnes (Frank Grillo) stopped himself from a regrettable act of revenge on Purge Night.
 Now serving as head of security for Senator Charlie Roan (Elizabeth Mitchell), his mission is to protect her in a run for president and survive the annual ritual that targets the poor and innocent.
 But when a betrayal forces them onto the streets of D.C. on the one night when no help is available, they must stay alive until dawn...or both be sacrificed for their sins against the state.

 24 of 46 people found this review helpful.

 Was this review helpful to you?

 | Report this